 rb_select

 Bitmap data stores a set of non-negative integers.
-The rb_select() function selects a local range of values from bitmap data based on specified conditions, saves the selected values as new bitmap data, and returns the new bitmap data.
-The syntax is as follows:
+The rb_select() function can select a local range of values from the bitmap data based on the specified conditions, save them as new bitmap data, and return the values.
+Syntax:

 res_rb = rb_select(rb, limit [, offset] [, reverse] [, range_start] [, range_end])